remix-run/remix-website/data/posts/remixing-shopify-workshops.md

 }
 ```

-There are tons of Remark and Rehype plugins out there, so we experimented with lots of different configurations to see which AST was suited for the various transformations we’d need to make.
+There are tons of `remark` and `rehype` plugins out there, so we experimented with lots of different configurations to see which AST was suited for the various transformations we’d need to make.
 Remix routing and rendering made our development loop a joy to use.
 One easy way to setup a simple feedback system in our route file looked like this:

 ```js
 // routes/workshops.$workshopId.tsx